blue-systems/pm-arch/README.md

 # Co-installing with Plasma packages

 This method is unsupported since, some stuffs are not working nicely with plasma-desktop and have side effects on plasma-desktop like notifications applet from plasma-mobile is loaded in the desktop session and much more.

-Enabled [kde-unstable] and [testing] as well as add the repo mentioned above in /etc/pacman.conf then,

 ```
 sudo pacman -Syu